ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/creating-document-store.markdown

 ##Initialization

-To be able to work on the `DocumentStore` You will have to call `Initialize` method To get the fully initialized instance of `IDocumentStore`.
+To be able to work on the `DocumentStore`, you will have to call the `Initialize` method to get the fully initialized instance of `IDocumentStore`.

 ##Singleton